Vincit/curd/README.md

 is database's spec, sql with parameters (just as like java.jdbc) and occasionally database's table name.
 For example. you can generate queries with [HoneySql](https://github.com/jkk/honeysql).

+Notice, that you can supply as `db` input parameter either connection, or map with `:spec` key, containing connection.

 ### Creating